 - Optimisation – of performance

-Let's Start With Back Pain
+Let’s Start with Back Pain

+Lower back pain can be debilitating.
 It happens to everyone, it seems (up to 80% of us).
 Life is going along great, and then, presto, you’re flat on your back for a week due to a back injury.

 You may have been in a critical car accident, or you may have bent over to pick up a pencil – but either way, the week you had planned is now out the window and you’re wondering if you’ll be ok for next week.